-We expect the public offering price to be between \$\ and \$\ per share.
+We expect the public offering price to be between \$ and \$ per share.
 Currently, no public market exists for the shares.
-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "TORC."
+We have applied to list common stock on The Nasdaq Global Market under the symbol "TORC."

 We are an "emerging growth company" under federal securities laws and are subject to reduced public company disclosure standards.
 See "Summary-Implications of Being an Emerging Growth Company."